AndriusAlimas/excursion/README.md

 # excursion

 In this project i learning how to build simple semantic web page, using along git.
-This execise comes from codeAcademy Pro.
+This exercise comes from codeAcademy Pro.

 ---

 ## Technologies: